The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 Queen of Cups

-This card does not necessarily mean a woman, but anyone who has the same characteristics.
+This card does not necessarily mean a woman, but anyone with the same characteristics.

 And Finally – King of Cups

-This is an outgoing and social man who is creative and loves to entertain others.
+This is an outgoing and social man who is creative and loves entertaining others.

 The king represents a concept, card, or person who is generous, willing and has a giving spirit.